 A final common cause of high cart abandonment can be the design of your cart and checkout pages.
 If the “Proceed to Checkout” button isn’t clear enough on the cart page, users can be confused how to proceed once in their cart.
 This is a common issue in Woocommerce – especially if your cart page has other elements on it, like advertisements, or other upsold products.
 Additionally, if the flow of your checkout page isn’t a natural top-to-bottom or left-to-right experience, users can be confused when entering information.
 A common side effect of a confusing checkout page flow is a user missing a field, clicking checkout, and being unable to find the field they missed filling out – forcing them to leave your checkout in frustration.

 You could be missing out on a lot of sales simply due to failure to position your product correctly.
 You need to sell your product – and just making a product page and allowing people to add it to their cart isn’t selling it.

 Can a visitor who has no knowledge about your product clearly understand the benefits?
-Can they view high quality photos or videos of the product, or hear about why other people love it?
+Can they view high quality photos or videos of the product made with a video recording software, or hear about why other people love it?

 With an online store you don’t have the opportunity to engage the customer, establish trust, or explain why your product is so great.
 Thus, your product page has to do that for you.